spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/textarea/README.md

 # textarea (atom)

-Implements basic styles for the textarea element, like spacing, borders and so on.
+Implements basic styles for the text area element, like spacing, borders and so on.

 ## Code sample